Herdomain/Log-Monitoring-Workflow/README.md

 This project builds an automated workflow that parses system logs, identifies suspicious login patterns, and flags potential brute-force attempts without human intervention.

+This script was developed as part of the Turn a New Leaf project — an automated log monitoring workflow for detecting brute-force login attempts.

 ---

 ## What Was Built